M. Scott Peck: People of the Lie

+Subsequent volumes were subtitled The Hope For Healing Human Evil and Possession and Group Evil.

 Theories

 Love

 His perspective on love (in The Road Less Traveled) is that love is not a feeling, it is an activity and an investment.
 He defines love as, "The will to extend one's self for the purpose of nurturing one's own or another's spiritual growth" (Peck, 1978/1992, p85).
 Peck expands on the work of Thomas Aquinas over 700 years ago, that love is primarily actions towards nurturing the spiritual growth of another.

 Peck seeks to differentiate between love and cathexis.
 Cathexis is what explains sexual attraction, the instinct for cuddling pets and pinching babies' cheeks.
 However, cathexis is not love.
 All the same, love cannot begin in isolation; a certain amount of cathexis is necessary to get sufficiently close to be able to love.

 Once through the cathexis stage, the work of love begins.
 It is not a feeling.
 It consists of what you do for another person.
 As Peck says in The Road Less Traveled, "Love is as love does."
 It is about giving yourself and the other person what they need to grow.